Kevin-Roa/Basic-REST-API/README.md

   - File upload/download
 - User signup/login system
   - Password encryption using bcrypt
-  - Authentication + auth tokens using jwt
+  - Token based authentication using jwt
 - Using MongoDB
   - Logic required for using a database
   - Process of connecting database to the API